RSCJacksonLab/landscapy/docs/cookbook/accessibility/stochastic-adaptive-walks.md

 # Run stochastic adaptive walks

 `adaptive_walk_stochastic` implements an algorithmic hill-climbing walk.
-It is not a mutation-selection process or an evolutionary-rate model.
+Unlike the greedy adaptive walks, stochastic adaptive walks allow mutations that may deteriorate fitness, and are not deterministic.

 ## Input